Azure-Samples/iotedge-gateway-on-kubernetes/README.md

     edgek8s/edge-kubernetes
     ```

-    This creates Kubernetes services of type `ClusterIP` when translating the edge deployment.
+    This creates Kubernetes services of type `ClusterIP` (this is the default setting) when translating the edge deployment.

-1. Helm install the Voyager ingress controller into the cluster using these steps:
+1. Helm install the Voyager ingress controller into the AKS cluster using these steps:

     ```shell
     helm repo add appscode https://charts.appscode.com/stable/